beaulazear/dog-walking-app/README.md

 # Project Template: React/Rails API

+update image from here:

+<a href="https://www.vecteezy.com/free-vector/update-icon">Update Icon Vectors by Vecteezy</a>

 ## Description

 This project is scaffolded so that you can build a React frontend and Rails